Amazon, EPA reach $1.2 million settlement over online sales of illegal pesticides

 Seattle-based Amazon has agreed to pay more than $1.2 million in administrative penalties as part of an agreement with the U.S. Environmental Protection Agency that the agency says will protect consumers from hazards of illegal and misbranded pesticides sold by the online retail giant.

-In an announcement made Thursday, the EPA said the agreement settles allegations that over the past five years Amazon committed nearly 4,000 violations of the Federal Insecticide, Fungicide and Rodenticide Act by allowing third-parties to sell and distribute imported pesticide products not licensed for sale in the United States.
+In an announcement made Thursday, the EPA said the agreement settles allegations that over the past five years Amazon committed nearly 4,000 violations of the Federal Insecticide, Fungicide and Rodenticide Act by allowing third-parties to sell and distribute imported pesticide products from Amazon warehouses even though the pesticides were not licensed for sale in the United States.

 “This agreement will dramatically reduce the online sale of illegal pesticides, which pose serious threats to public health in communities across America,” EPA Region 10 Administrator Chris Hladick said in a news statement.

+The penalty was one of the largest ever of its kind by the agency, said Ed Kowalski, director of the office of compliance and enforcement at EPA Region 10.
+While agreeing to the settlement, Amazon neither admitted nor denied the specific facts alleged by the EPA.

-He said Amazon has indicated it is now “committed to closely monitoring and removing illegal pesticides from its website.”
+But as a result of the settlement, Amazon has indicated it is now “committed to closely monitoring and removing illegal pesticides from its website,” Hladick said in the agency’s news release.

+Among the most concerning products for sale were chalk products, used by customers to draw a pesticide-laden barrier on a surface the user does not want an insect to cross and survive.

+Arriving in bright, cheery and easily opened packaging, the products look like sidewalk chalk, toys or even candy.
+Any child could easily open and play with them.

+EPA said investigation into the illegal products started with summer interns in the national office, searching the internet for unregistered pesticides offered by online retailers.
+Because of the enormous shift from brick-and-mortar retailers to online commerce, “This is a very difficult avenue of pesticides sales to get our hands around,” Schulze said.
+Asked how much illegal pesticide product he believes is still out there, he answered “a lot.”

+“… that is why we wanted to take a strong stance on this,” Schulze said.

-In a statement released by Amazon, the company said regulatory compliance is a top priority at the company and that third-party sellers must comply with all relevant laws and regulations when listing items for sale on Amazon.
+Amazon, in a prepared statement of its own, said regulatory compliance is a top priority at the company and that third-party sellers must comply with all relevant laws and regulations when listing items for sale on Amazon.

 “When sellers don’t comply with our terms, we work quickly to take action on behalf of customers,” Amazon’s statement said.
 “We will continue to innovate on behalf of our customers and to work with brands, manufacturers, government agencies, law enforcement, and others to protect the integrity of our marketplace.”